Courtesy of Tom Newell - Additional assistance from Captain Mike Amador

 - Richard Deter (1999-2015) came from the University of North Alabama, where he was Chief of Police prior to coming to UNT.
 Several important developments came aboutduring his tenure.
 New transportation systems, parking database system, K9 programs, and the new Sullivant Public Safety Center are among them.
 Chief Deter was a major proponent of continuing education, professional training, building partnerships with campus departments and outside agencies.

-- Ed Reynolds (2015- present) started in the department as parking enforcement officer and has worked his way up the ranks to Chief of Police.
+- Ed Reynolds (2015- 2023) started in the department as parking enforcement officer and has worked his way up the ranks to Chief of Police.
 In over 20 years with the department, Chief Reynolds has supervised every division within the department and successfully led the department in its effort to become nationally accredited in 2006.
 Chief Reynolds is an alumnus of UNT and maintaining a safe environment and providing excellent customer service to the UNT community are his top priorities.

 At the inception of the Police Department, the office was first located in a room in Terrill Hall.
 It wasn't much longer until the department was given its own facility.
 The department's first home of its own was modest quarters at 1601 W. Hickory next to the A-Frame fraternity house Tau Kappa Epsilon.
 The buildings, an old house (used by CID and storage) and a cinderblock structure at the rear, had previously been a nine-room dormitory and boarding house.